Frequently Asked Questions

 What is Screenza?

-Whether you have one location or fifty, Screenza handles everything: menu management, AI image generation, playlist scheduling, daypart automation, and real-time screen monitoring.
+Whether you have one location or fifty, Screenza handles everything: menu management, AI image and video generation, playlist scheduling, daypart automation, and real-time screen monitoring.

 How do I get started?